Tarun-vv/Tarun-Photography-Blog-Photos-that-click.github.io/README.md

 -- Implemented using 'a href' where the href is set to the nav-bar

 <img width="486" alt="Screenshot 2024-08-01 at 6 50 39 PM" src="https://github.com/user-attachments/assets/982ddcc7-0c3b-4ce8-810a-acf7e21bea21">

+3. Like and comment:

+Like button was implemented using javascript.

+Feature coming: going to add firebase authentication to include user login and cloud firestore to track the number of likes on photos